Reviews You Can Rely On

 To ensure that you're not adding to the contamination of water sources in your favorite exploration location, there are a few easy Leave No Trace (LNT) rules to follow:

 • Poop 200 meters from any water sources — If you are going to be leaving a fine gem in the backcountry, it's important to make sure you are far away from water sources.
-Your fecal matter, is, unfortunately, not as pristine as a gem and could be carrying bacteria or harmful pathogens.
+Fecal matter could be carrying bacteria or harmful pathogens.

 • Bury your poop — Carry a small shovel with you and bury your waste about 8-inches deep.
 This isn't a random depth.
 It's at this depth that hungry bacteria are looking to decompose your waste, which will ultimately return it to the Earth more quickly.
-Any shallower than this and your waste will sit there, with potential for contamination, for a longer period.
+If it is any shallower than this, your waste will sit there, with potential for contamination, for a longer period.

 • Wash your hands after using the bathroom — To avoid getting sick, wash with soap and water, especially if you're cooking for a group of people.